The spectral density of dense random networks and the breakdown of the Wigner semicircle law: Final remarks

-Based on Eq.~(\ref{hhaap}) for the fourth moment of the eigenvalue distribution, we have proposed a classification scheme of the different universal behaviours of the spectral density in the dense regime.
+Based on Eq.~(\ref{hhaap}) for the fourth moment of the eigenvalue distribution, we have put forward a classification scheme of the different universal behaviours of the spectral density in the dense regime.
 The classification holds for network models in which the variance $\sigma^2$ of the degree distribution scales as $\sigma^2 \propto c^{\alpha}$ for $c \gg 1$.
-Networks with $\alpha < 2$ exhibit weak degree fluctuations and the spectral density converges to the Wigner law for $c \rightarrow \infty$.
+Networks with $\alpha < 2$ exhibit weak degree fluctuations and we have conjectured that the spectral density converges to the Wigner semicircle distribution for $c \rightarrow \infty$.
 Networks with $\alpha > 2$ display strong degree fluctuations and the spectral density is characterized by a divergent fourth moment and power-law tails for $c \rightarrow \infty$.
-Finally, the spectral density of dense networks with $\alpha=2$ has a finite fourth moment, whose value is larger than in the case of the Wigner distribution.
+Finally, the spectral density of dense networks with $\alpha=2$ has a finite fourth moment, whose value is larger than in the case of the Wigner semicircle distribution.
+The results for the specific degree distributions in section \ref{bbba} are entirely consistent with this classification scheme.
 In light of this, it would be interesting to design a network model with a degree distribution that has finite moments and interpolates among the different classes.

-Overall, our results shed light on the fundamental role of the degree fluctuations to the dense limit of random networks.
-The condition for the breakdown of the Wigner law, Eq.~(\ref{hapqoe}), should apply beyond the realm of network spectra, indicating whether the degree fluctuations are strong enough to cause the failure of classic mean-field models on dense networks, such as the Curie-Weiss model \cite{BaxterBook} and the Sherrington-Kirkpatrick model \cite{Sherrington1975}.
+Overall, our results shed light on the fundamental role of the degree fluctuations in the dense limit of random networks.
+In this context, it would be interesting to inspect the role of degree fluctuations in the local spectral properties \cite{Lee2018,Huang2020,Bauer2020} of dense random networks, since the local statistics of the spectrum usually exhibits a higher level of universality in comparison to the global statistics.
+The condition for the breakdown of the Wigner semicircle law, Eq.~(\ref{hapqoe}), should also apply beyond the realm of network spectra, indicating whether the degree fluctuations are strong enough to cause the failure of classic mean-field models on dense networks, such as the Curie-Weiss model \cite{BaxterBook} and the Sherrington-Kirkpatrick model \cite{Sherrington1975}.
 Thus, we expect our results will stimulate research towards a better understanding of the dense limit of various models defined on random graphs, including ferromagnetic and spin-glass models \cite{Leone2002}, social dynamics \cite{Castellano2009}, neural networks \cite{CoolenBook}, and synchronization \cite{Restrepo2005}.